Antibodies As Versatile Biopharmaceutical Reagents

 This course will provide a basic understanding of antibodies, their production and how they take the center stage in our everyday lives.

 - Antibody classes

 - Antibody selection

 Who Should Attend

 We all undergo diagnostic tests such as blood tests, urine analysis, etc. to determine the cause of disease.
 Antibodies are used in a multitude of these tests.
 One common example that most of the people can relate to is in pregnancy tests.
 Pregnancy tests are available over the counter and anybody can determine the results based on simple +/- sign.
 Similarly, every day we hear about a breakthrough in cancer therapy or autoimmune disease treatment.
 Antibodies form a major class of biopharmaceutical being utilized in therapeutics.

 Antibodies are found in all vertebrates and form a major line of defense of the adaptive immune system.
-Advanced understanding of the immune system has powered us with tools to design and engineer antibodies to suit our needs which have led to the evolution of antibodies from components of the immune system to multimillion-dollar industry.
-This course aims to provide the complete understanding of antibody development and various consideration required for its successful application.
+Advanced understanding of the immune system has powered us with tools to design and engineer antibodies to suit our needs which have led to the evolution of antibodies from components of the immune system to the multimillion-dollar industry.
+This course aims to provide a complete understanding of antibody development and various consideration required for its successful application.